AlecBenzer/alecbenzer.github.com/_posts/2014-05-15-approximate-linear-systems.md

                 return x
             x -= err

-To ensure that Jacobi will eventually concern, we can test it only on matricies that are constructed to be diagonally dominant:
+To ensure that Jacobi will eventually converge, we can test it only on matrices that are constructed to be diagonally dominant:

     def random_diagonally_dominant(n):
         'Returns a random (n, n) np.array guaranteed to be diagonally dominant'